spherex-xyz/spherex-contracts/docs/Integration_Guide.md

 - **SphereXProtected**: SphereX protection platform.
 An abstract contract that is inherited and imported into the target contracts
 - **Protected Contracts**: The protocol's contracts integrated with SphereX Platform.
 - **Spherex Engine**: A smart contract **Provided by spherex** and deployed as part of the protocol.
 This is the heart of the system.
-  - The protected contracts in the protocol communicates with the Spherex Engine to track the behavior of a transaction as it's being executed and revert it if it's malicious.
+  - The protected contracts in the protocol communicate with the SphereX Engine.
+The engine tracks the behavior of the transaction as it's being executed and reverts it if it's malicious.

 #### Entities and addresses